 Feeling stressed and overwhelmed is not a sign that you’re failing as a caregiver.
-But, since stress can affect your health, it is important to find ways manage it.
+But, since stress can affect your health, it is important to find ways to manage it.
 Here are some coping tips:

 Ask for help with medical tasks.
 Caregivers can feel unprepared to provide the medical care their loved one needs at home.
-If there are responsibilities you are unsure about, discuss it with the members of your loved one’s health care team.
+If there are responsibilities you are unsure about, discuss them with the members of your loved one’s health care team.
 Make sure you understand their instructions, and write them down so you don’t forget what you need to do.
-Find out who you can call with any questions that come up
+Find out who you can call with any questions that come up.

 Get support.
 Consider speaking directly with a nurse, doctor or pharmacist about your concerns.
 One-on-one conversations can help keep things simple, provide reassurance and give you information tailored to your needs.

 Ask friends and family to pitch in.
 One of the quickest ways to reduce your stress is to cut back on the number of things you need to do yourself.
-Make a list of all the tasks or responsibilities you have, and cross off any that can be put off until a later time.
+Make a list of all the tasks or responsibilities you have and cross off any that can be put off until a later time.
 Next, decide which tasks must be done by you and which could be done by someone else, such as preparing meals or giving your loved one a ride.
 Then, ask other people for help with those tasks.
 It is not a sign of weakness to ask for help; you will likely find that others want to help but just need some guidance.

 Eat healthy.
 Sometimes it may be easiest to grab fast food or to skip a meal, but don’t make this a habit.
 Strive to eat balanced meals regularly.
 A diet that consists mostly of plant-based foods is best.
 Include plenty of fruits and vegetables.